Inkjet printers

 cameras, more people have printing machines in their homes than

-before—and most of these are inkjet printers.
+ever before—and most of them are inkjet printers.
 But how exactly do they

 work?